 Requires states to expand Medicaid to include childless adults starting in 2014.

 Federal Government pays 100 percent of costs for covering newly eligible individuals through 2016.

 Six months after enactment, insurance companies could no longer deny children coverage based on a pre-existing condition.

 Starting in 2014, insurance companies cannot deny coverage to anyone with pre-exisiting conditions.

 Insurance companies must allow children to stay on their parent’s insurance plans until age 26.

 The bill segregates private insurance premium funds from taxpayer funds.
 Individuals would have to pay for abortion coverage by making two separate payments.
 Private funds would have to be kept in separate account from federal and taxpayer funds.

 No health care plan would be required to offer abortion coverage.
 States could pass legislation choosing to opt out of offering abortion coverage through the exchange.

 **Separately, anti-abortion Democrats worked out language with the White House on an executive order that would state that no federal funds can be used to pay for abortions except in the case of rape, incest or health of the mother.

-In 2014, everyone must purchase health insurance or face a $695 annual fee.
+In 2014, everyone must purchase health insurance or face a $695 annual fee for how to buy a star.
 There are some exceptions for low-income people.